eni4sure/nextjs-boilertemplate/README.md

-# nextjs-tailwind-typescript-starter
+# nextjs-typescript-starter-with-tailwind

-This is nextjs-tailwind-typescript-starter built with NextJS, Typescript and TailwindCSS
+This is nextjs-typescript-starter-with-tailwind built with NextJS, Typescript and TailwindCSS